lanlin/codeigniter-swoole/README.md

 Normally we only want to start a single server side in CLI,

-but connect with multi client side. abstract-swoole is the one.
+but connect with multi client side. codeigniter-swoole is the one.

 Detail useage see the demo directory, if you formiliar with